arbolitoloco/code_journal/README.md

 5. Restyled navigation menu to be responsive (Cursinho TransFormação; CSS/HTML/JavaScript)

 6. Still working on weather app with Ruby and Barometer.

+7. Finished weather app project with Ruby and graduated from Skillcrush Web Developer Blueprint!
+So proud!